cristobaltapia/pybaqus/README.md

 You can specify different output variables (as long as they are available for the elements you are using, of course).
 After submitting your model you will get a `*.fil` file.
-This is the file you need to import it with Pybaqus.
+This is the file you need, as it can be imported with Pybaqus.

 Import the `*.fil` file like this: